favouritefavil/Mortgage-Delinquency-Risk-Analysis/Mortgage-Delinquency-Risk-Analysis/README.md

 ## Business Value

-This project demonstrates how raw, unstructured mortgage servicing data — 84 million records with no schema, no documentation, and no analytical structure — can be transformed into decision-grade portfolio risk intelligence.
+This project demonstrates how raw, unstructured mortgage servicing data, 84 million records with no schema, no documentation, and no analytical structure can be transformed into decision-grade portfolio risk intelligence.
 The output is not just a dashboard; it is a repeatable framework an institution could use to prioritise which borrowers need attention, which segments are quietly accumulating exposure, and where a monitoring threshold should trigger action rather than a quarterly review.
 For a credit risk or portfolio management function, that distinction matters: knowing your overall delinquency rate is reporting, knowing which 5% of your book explains 40% of your exposure at risk is strategy.
-This project is built to demonstrate that second capability — turning data into a basis for decisions, not just a summary of what already happened.
+This project is built to demonstrate that second capability turning data into a basis for decisions, not just a summary of what already happened.

 ## Dataset